codama-idl/codama/.changeset/wet-meals-work.md

 '@codama/nodes': minor
 ---

-Rename InstructionStatusNode field from status to lifecycle and simplify API signature
+Add a new InstructionStatusNode to instructions